-One day, a Kid wakes up to find himself on a rock in the sky.
-Looks like some kind of Calamity has obliterated the world; only a few floating scraps of land remain.
-He makes his way to the Bastion, where everyone agreed to go in case of trouble.
-There, he only finds one other survivor: a fellow Caelondian named Rucks.
-The Kid sets out to collect power cores to restore power to the Bastion (which has the ability to "restore everything").
-The Kid finds and befriends two other survivors: two Ura folk named Zulf and Zia.
-The Caelondians and the Ura used to be at war but that's kind of in the past now.... kind of.
+One day, a Kid wakes up to find himself floating on a rock in the sky.
+A Calamity had obliterated the world, and only floating scraps of land remain.
+He makes his way to the Bastion - where everyone agreed to go in case of trouble - and finds one other survivor, a fellow Caelondian named Rucks.
+Under his guidance the Kid sets out to collect power cores and restore power to the Bastion (which has the ability to "restore everything").
+While on this journey, the Kid finds and befriends two survivors, Ura folk named Zulf and Zia.
+(The Caelondians and the Ura used to be at war, but that’s all in the past now.)

 Eventually, everyone finds out that the Calamity was caused by Caelondians who wanted to engineer a means to murder all Ura.
 Zulf sabotages the Bastion and flees in response.
 The Kid tracks down Zulf to his Ura homeland where the remaining Ura people had beaten Zulf unconscious for leading the Kid (and his destructiveness) to their homeland.

-The climax of the game is as follows: The Kid may utilize a battering ram to obliterate the remaining Ura people and escape home, or the kid may pick up Zulf and carry him home.
+The climax of the game is as follows: The Kid may utilize a battering ram to obliterate the remaining Ura people and escape, or the Kid may pick up Zulf and carry him home.

 -- end summary --